alexiscarbillet/ac-electricity/docs/home_appliances/oven.md

 # Oven

+## History

+The history of the oven is a fascinating journey that spans thousands of years and reflects the evolution of cooking techniques and technology.
+Here's an overview:

+**Early Hearth Ovens (Ancient Times)**: The earliest known ovens date back to ancient civilizations such as the Egyptians, Greeks, and Romans.
+These early ovens were typically constructed from clay or stone and used open fires or heated stones to cook food.
+Hearth ovens, built into the walls of homes or outdoor structures, were common for baking bread, roasting meat, and other culinary tasks.

+**Roman Empire (1st Century BCE - 5th Century CE)**: The ancient Romans made significant advancements in oven technology, developing large communal ovens known as furnaces or bakehouses.
+These ovens were used to bake bread on a large scale to feed the population of cities like Rome.
+The Romans also invented the domed brick oven, which provided even heat distribution and efficient baking.

+**Medieval Period (5th Century - 15th Century)**: During the Middle Ages, ovens continued to be an essential part of cooking in Europe.
+Brick or stone ovens were built in the kitchens of castles, monasteries, and wealthy households.
+These ovens were often heated with wood or charcoal and used for baking bread, pies, and other foods.

+**Industrial Revolution (18th Century)**: The Industrial Revolution brought significant advancements in oven technology, particularly with the invention of cast iron stoves and ranges.
+Cast iron stoves provided more efficient and controlled cooking compared to open hearths, and they became common in households across Europe and North America.

+**Gas and Electric Ovens (19th Century - 20th Century)**: The 19th and 20th centuries saw the development of gas and electric ovens, which provided cleaner and more convenient alternatives to wood and coal-fired ovens.
+Gas ovens, fueled by natural gas or propane, became popular in urban areas with access to gas pipelines.
+Electric ovens, powered by electricity, gained popularity in the early 20th century as electricity became more widely available.

+**Modern Oven Technology**: In the late 20th and early 21st centuries, oven technology continued to evolve with the introduction of features such as convection cooking, self-cleaning ovens, programmable settings, and digital controls.
+Microwave ovens, invented in the mid-20th century, revolutionized cooking by using microwave radiation to heat food quickly and efficiently.

+**Specialized Ovens**: In addition to traditional ovens, specialized ovens have been developed for specific cooking tasks and cuisines.
+Examples include pizza ovens, tandoor ovens for Indian cuisine, wood-fired ovens for artisanal baking, and convection steam ovens for professional kitchens.

+## How it works

 An electric oven operates by using electrical energy to generate heat for cooking and baking.
 Here's how it works:

 1. **Power Supply**: The electric oven is connected to a power source, typically a dedicated electrical circuit in a household, with higher voltage and current capacity compared to regular outlets.